An official website of the United States government

 SEPTEMBER 2001 - The U.S. was stunned by a series of terrorist attacks in Washington, D.C., New York, and Pennsylvania.
 Immediately following the attacks, DTRA contributed to U.S. Combat Commands and domestic agencies responding to the attacks.

 MARCH 2003 - DTRA was named the DoD Executive Agent for WMD elimination operations within Iraq and conducted nearly 70 sensitive site surveys.
-In May 2003, DTRA launched the Proliferation Security Initiative (PSI).
+In May 2003, President George W. Bush launched the Proliferation Security Initiative (PSI), which is now maintained by DTRA.

 JUNE 2004 - DTRA partnered with the Department of Energy (DOE) to remove 1.77 metric tons of low enriched uranium and 1,000 highly radioactive sources from Iraq.